| Newsletter

 of dioxin contamination, it continued to deny that Vietnam Veterans

 who had been exposed to Agent Orange and dioxin were at risk.
+All in all, many entities conspired to keep the truth about Agent

 Orange and dioxin covered up: the Centers for Disease Control,